-The patient's fiancé joined her in the recovery room, and although they accepted the explanation at the time, they called later that evening to complain.
+The fiancé of the 35-year-old patient joined her in the recovery room, and although they accepted the explanation at the time, they called later that evening to complain.

 A month later the wound had healed fairly well, but there was a residual indentation remaining which was quite apparent.
 Ms W was concerned the indentation would be present in four months' time, when she was due to get married.
 The dentist and his clinic agreed to arrange treatment for her with a plastic surgeon and they were informed there was a good chance the wound would heal completely with minor surgery.